deja-vu-platform/deja-vu/packages/catalog/authoring-concepts.md

   unnecessary reloading of the data it had previously loaded.
 If this is the case, instead of calling `this.gs.get(...)`, the component should call `this.gs.noRequest()` so that the run service knows that the component does not intend to perform a request.
-If there is a possibility that an component will not perform a request (e.g. because it calls `this.gs.noRequest()` in some cases), the component name (e.g. `conceptname-show-foo`) should be included in the `componentsRequestOptional` array field of the concept's `dvconfig.json`
+If there is a possibility that a component will not perform a request (e.g. because it calls `this.gs.noRequest()` in some cases), the component name (e.g. `conceptname-show-foo`) should be included in the `componentsRequestOptional` array field of the concept's `dvconfig.json`